Natural resources of India

-Resources are classified as either biotic or abiotic on the basis of their origin.
-The Indian landmass contains a multitude of both types of resource and its economy, especially in rural areas, is heavily dependent on their consumption or export.
-Due to overconsumption, they are rapidly being depleted.

-General

 The total cultivable area in India was reported as 155,369,076 hectares (52.3% of its total land area) as of 2020, and is shrinking due to over-farming, increased livestock grazing, deforestation, urban growth, and severe weather events.
 India has a total water surface area of 314,070 km2.

-India's major mineral resources include coal (4th largest reserves in the world), iron ore, manganese ore (7th largest reserve in the world as in 2013), lithium ore (6th largest reserve in the world as in 2023), mica, bauxite (5th largest reserve in the world as in 2013), chromite, natural gas, diamonds, limestone and thorium.
+India's major mineral resources include coal (Fourth largest reserves in the world), iron ore, manganese ore (Seventh largest reserve in the world as in 2013), lithium ore (sixth largest reserve in the world as in 2023), mica, bauxite (fifth largest reserve in the world as in 2013), chromite, natural gas, diamonds, limestone and thorium.
 India's oil reserves, found in Bombay High off the coast of Maharashtra, Gujarat, Rajasthan and in eastern Assam meet 25% of the country's demand.

 A national level agency National Natural Resources Management System (NNRMS) was established in 1983 for integrated natural resources management in the country.
 It is supported by the Planning Commission (India) and the Department of Space.